 Climate change: Although sources of GHG emissions contributing to regional and global climate change mostly occur outside the geographic analysis area, climate change would contribute to impacts on non-tidal waters and wetlands in the geographic analysis area resulting from changes in temperature and changes in the frequency of, and total, precipitation.
-These changes can alter hydrology and the types of habitats and biodiversity that wetlands and other waters of the U.S. support.
+These changes can alter hydrology and the types of habitats and biodiversity that non-tidal waters and wetlands support.
 EIS Section G.2.1, Air Quality, discusses the expected contribution of offshore wind activities to climate change.